Myth: Children in foster care stay in foster care for years.

 This was true 10 years ago.
 Marin County Children and Family Services works hard to ensure that most foster children move from their birth family to a resource home and then back to the birth family, or to an adoptive home.
 Currently, most foster children experience 2 or 3 placements.

 Each foster child has to have their own bed, not their own room.
 In fact, up to 4 children can share a room.
-A child up to the age of 5 can share a bedroom with another child of any gender, and those children do not need to be biological siblings.
-Once a child turns 5, however, rooms cannot be shared with a child of another gender.
+Children under 8 years of age may share a bedroom with another child of any gender, and those children do not need to be biological siblings.
+Once a child turns 8, however, rooms cannot be shared with a child of another gender.
 An infant up to 2 years of age can sleep in a crib in the resource parent’s bedroom.

 The ages of children in foster care vary widely and change from year to year.
 We need foster/resource parents for all ages, from newborns all the way to our Non-Minor Dependent youth, who are ages 18-21.